julienandco/formbloc_vs_code/README.md

 ## Features 🚀

-Generates boilerplate bloc code to be used as state management of some fill-out-form within your flutter app!.
+Generates boilerplate bloc code to be used as state management of some fill-out-form within your flutter app!

 ## Usage 👨🏻‍💻